The Friday Lecture Series is free to all lifelong learning members and the public. Bring a friend!

 In conjunction with Peace Week Delaware 2019, hear the fascinating stories of dedicated local peace activists who participated in peace vigils in Kennett Square, Pennsylvania.
 Learn about oral history techniques, peace vigils, Quaker pacifism and the role of peace activism.
 The program includes lively readings stemming from the work of participants in OLLI’s oral history classes taught by Deb Haskell.
 Oral history interviews document the stories and experiences of the peace vigil activists, some of whom will be actively participating in the Friday presentation.

 “How did we get into this mess?”
 How many times has that question been posed?
 And how many times have postmortems on disasters told us that the knowledge to avert them was there—but went unheeded.
-Over five weeks this fall, we will be looking at several cases where the information needed to avert disaster was abundant, but brushed aside.
+Over several weeks this fall, we will be looking at several cases where the information needed to avert disaster was abundant, but brushed aside.
 Why?
 When examined closely, the pattern that emerges underscores the importance of the greatest variable found in the historical record: the human factor.
 We blunder into disaster not because it is unavoidable but, all too often, because we are sure it can’t happen to us.
 The illustrative cases will range from Britain’s failure to defeat its American colonists, to the East India Company’s 1839 exercise in “regime change” in Afghanistan (the Afghans allowed one man of the company’s 19,000-man army to escape), to World War I, an embarrassment of riches where disaster is concerned.
 We will finish with the colossal political and military catastrophe of 1940 that shaped the rest of the 20th century.

 Ray Callahan taught at UD for 38 years and served as director of the Master of Arts in Liberal Studies graduate program and as associate dean of the College of Arts and Sciences.
 He held the John F. Morrison Chair of Military History at the U.S. Army’s Command and General Staff College and is a Fellow of the Royal Historical Society.
 An expert on military history, Callahan has authored six books.
 His most recent book, “Triumph at Imphal-Kohima: How the Indian Army Finally Stopped the Japanese Juggernaut,” was named one of the five best new books in World War II history in 2017.

 Seating at the Friday Lecture Series is offered on a first-come, first-served basis.
 By submitting this form you agree to receive emails with schedule changes or updates about the Friday Lecture Series or about the OLLI program.